 Who has to notify?

-- EU companies that move to another EU country temporarily with their own staff to perform a service.
+- Dutch companies that move to another EU country temporarily with their own staff to perform a service.

 - Multinationals posting workers to one of their branch offices in one of the EEA countries or Switzerland.

 - Dutch employment agencies posting temp workers in an EEA country or Switzerland temporarily.

 - In some countries, self-employed professionals and business travellers also have to notify.
 This is stated with that country’s information.
 Use the tool with rules by EU country at the top of this page.